no-ff/winrate-prediction-model/README.md

-# Version 1
+# Goal
-Based on past match data on team compositions, gold difference, and winning team, predict the likelihood of a certain team composition winning against another.
+Based on past match data on team compositions and winning teams, predict the likelihood of a certain team composition winning against another.
+# Important
+The file that contains the model is over 100 MB, so it is currently located in a zip file called "model.zip".
+To use the model, unzip it yourself.